gkazior/snippets/UNIX.md

         TMPFILE=$(tempfile)
         trap 'echo "removing $TMPFILE"; rm -f $TMPFILE' INT TERM EXIT

+## sh -e for clean code

+        #!/bin/sh -e

+        # If the command may fail and it is OK write it explicitily!
+        false || true

+        echo "false || true will not fail!"

+        # false returns and error
+        false

+        echo "false will break the flow because of -e flag!
+When run without the flag it does not break!"

 # Linux distro

         # Determine what distribution I have